m3hrab/Snake-and-Ladder-game/README.md

 # Snake-and-Ladder-game
-To play the game<br>
+## To play the game<br>
-Execute the ludo.py program<br>
+1. Execute the ludo.py program on you machine <br>
+2. If you're execute the code on windows machine then replace all the forward slash(/) in the code with backward slash(/) apply this to all the .py files<br>
-Then press the spacebar to start the game<br>
+3. Press the spacebar to the the game<br>
-Press 'enter' button on numpad to roll the dice<br>
+4. Press the 'enter'button(numpad) to roll the dice.

 ![intro](https://user-images.githubusercontent.com/91353030/135787370-57056d93-f08a-4825-8dd5-da12b47f8e03.png)

 This project is tribute to my teacher